dominicpalmer/dotfiles/config.md

 If this setting is changed in the global **settings.json**, it will apply to every C/C++ project created in VSCode.

-For each new C/C++ project, create a **.vscode/c_cpp_properties.json** file to store project specific configuration details such `intellisenseMode`, `includePath`, `compilerPath`, `cppStandard`, etc. Make sure that each **.vscode/c_cpp_properties.json** file includes the default `includePath` defined in **settings.json** as one of the parameters.
+For each new C/C++ project, create a **.vscode/c_cpp_properties.json** file to store project specific configuration details such as `intellisenseMode`, `includePath`, `compilerPath`, `cppStandard`.
+Make sure that each **.vscode/c_cpp_properties.json** file includes the default `includePath` defined in **settings.json** as one of the parameters.
 This way, the default path will now also be searched in addition to the project specific paths specified in **.vscode/c_cpp_properties.json**.
 Also make sure the **c_cpp_properties.json** settings match the specific tooling used for the project, in particular the intellisense mode, else VSCode may give misdirected warnings about missing headers.

-Also create a **.vscode/launch.json** file to store launch configurations including the location of the executable, MIMode, command line arguments, etc.
+Also create a **.vscode/launch.json** file to store launch configurations including the location of the executable, `MIMode`, command line arguments, etc.

 ### Intellisense

-It is important to note that **c_cpp_properties.json** only impacts _VSCode intellisense_ for the project in which it is included.
-So by setting a default C/C++ `includePath` in a local or global **settings.json**, and setting an `includePath` in the project specific **c_cpp_properties.json** that points to this default, all you are doing is making _intellisense in VSCode_ aware of the existence of these default headers for this specific project, thus providing intellisense functionality.
+**c_cpp_properties.json** only impacts _VSCode intellisense_ for the project in which it is included.
+By setting a default C/C++ `includePath` in a local or global **settings.json**, and setting an `includePath` in the project specific **c_cpp_properties.json** that points to this default, all you are doing is making _intellisense in VSCode_ aware of the existence of these default headers for this specific project, thus providing intellisense functionality.
 If all `includePath` parameters in the VSCode config files are omitted, it is _VSCode_ that has no way to enforce intellisense.
-In such a case, VSCode would throw countless warnings about missing symbols, however compliation might still work.
+In such a case, VSCode would throw warnings about missing symbols, but compliation might still work.
 This is because most compilers perform their own predefined searches for headers during compilation.

-Hence the process of configuring the `includePath` in the VSCode config files is simply to align the VSCode intellisense search as closely as possible with the underlying compiler search, so intellisense mirrors what the compiler can do and intellisense warnings make sense.
+The process of configuring the `includePath` in VSCode is simply to align the VSCode intellisense search as closely as possible with the underlying compiler search, so intellisense mirrors what the compiler can do and intellisense warnings make sense.
 Note that there may be other paths that the compiler searches for but intellisense doesn't.
 So if intellisense says a header is missing and is throwing warnings, it might actually be available to the compiler, in which case compilation would succeed regardless.

 ### External libraries

 If you require any additional libraries installed elsewhere for specific projects (e.g. Boost), then to get _intellisense_ working you need to include the path to these libraries in **settings.json** or the projects **c_cpp_properties.json**.
-To get the _compiler_ to find these libraries, set up a **tasks.json** file with a relevant includePath to force the compiler to look for them when linking, or just use a makefile of some kind.
+To get the _compiler_ to find these libraries, set up a **tasks.json** file with a relevant includePath to force the compiler to look for them when linking, or just use a makefile or build system of some kind.

 ## <a id="python"></a> <img src="img/python.png" alt="python" width="20"/> <span style="font-size:larger;">System Python</span>